 Karnak Temple – the largest temple complex in Ancient Egypt – combines a series of buildings that look more like a separate city than a temple.
 The size of the temple is 1.5 km by 700 m.
 This is the second most popular place in Egypt after the pyramids.
 The temple contains three parts, one of which is dedicated to Amon-Ra, the other to Queen Mut, who is the wife of Amon-Ra, and the third to the son of Queen Mut and the god Amon-Ra, Honus, who was considered a lunar deity.

-Even 200 years ago, Karnak temple was covered with a lot of sand.
-Only in the 19th century archaeologists began excavations, and work continues to this day.
+Even 200 years ago, the Karnak temple was covered with a lot of sand.
+Only in the 19th-century archaeologists began excavations, and work continues to this day.

 Karnak Temple began to be built around the 20th century.
 BC.
 And each pharaoh after this somehow completed building part of the temple.
 In total, the construction of the complex took 13 centuries.
 Karnak consists of 33 temples and halls.
 In fact, it is an open-air museum.
 At the entrance to the Karnak Temple there is an avenue of ram-headed sphinxes.